SAP/spartacus-docs/_pages/dev/features/quick-order.md

 {% include docs/feature_version.html content=version_note %}

-The quick order feature allows customers to quickly add several products to a form, then add all those products to a cart, using SKUs.
+The quick order feature allows customers to quickly add several products to the list, then add all those products to a cart, using SKUs.
+Also, there is a possibility to add a single product using quick form through the cart page.

 For more information, see [Quick Order](https://help.sap.com/viewer/4c33bf189ab9409e84e589295c36d96e/2011/en-US/caf95981aa174660b3faf839a9dddbef.html?q=quick%20order) on the SAP Help Portal.